hlf-go/writing-chaincode/README.md

     export PATH=$GOPATH/bin:$PATH
     ```

-    `$GOPATH/bin` a directory containing binaries typically generated from Go source.
-Some of these binaries are used to extend the functionalities of Go SDK or other support tools.
+    `$GOPATH/bin` is a directory for binaries generated from Go source compilation.
+Some of these binaries may be used to extend the functionalities of Go tooling or any other support tools.
 If you are using [Visual Studio Code](https://code.visualstudio.com/), you will find extensions to the editor such as code completion or syntax highlighting, served from this directory.

 # <a name="learnGoLang">Minimal Go for Chaincode</a>